National Ploughing Championships: Later years

-In 1973, Anna May McHugh she was appointed NPA's managing director.
+In 1973, Anna May McHugh was appointed NPA's managing director.
 McHugh had previously served as secretary of the NPA.
 In September 2015, National Ploughing Association Managing Director Anna May McHugh was awarded the Officier de l'Ordre du Mérite Agricole by the French Ambassador to Ireland Mr Jean-Pierre Thébault.
 McHugh is the Irish board member to the Board of the World Ploughing Organisation, where her daughter, Anna Marie McHugh, is now general secretary.

 In 1973, the year of McHugh's appointment as managing director, the 20th World Ploughing Contest was held in County Wexford.
 It was a four-day contest that was attended by 100,000 people, and in which 25 countries took part.
 Further World Ploughing events have since been held in Ireland with 29th World Ploughing Contest in Wexford in 1981; the 43rd World Ploughing Contest at Oak Park, County Carlow in 1996 and the 53rd World Ploughing Contest at Tullow County Carlow in 2006.
 In 1994, Martin Kehoe from County Wexford won the first of his three World Champion titles – in 1994 from Outram, near Dunedin, New Zealand; in 1995 from Egerton, Njoro, Kenya and in 1999 from Pomacle, France.
 The only other Irish World Champion (apart from first winner, Charlie Keegan) was Eamonn Tracey, winning in Saint Jean D'Illac, France in 2014.